 “If you are happy doing what you love, nobody can tell you that you are not successful”Harry Styles

 You will be a happier person when you are not trying to please others or seeking their validation.
-If you rely on others for validation, you are most likely going to be disappointed.
-Your definition of success might not be the same as everyone else.
+If you rely on others for validation, you are most likely going to be disappointed because your definition of success might not be the same as everyone else and what makes you happy might have the opposite effect on them.

 - This is you!
 You don’t need to apologize for who you are